smokephisticated/smokephisticated/pages/bongs/bongs.md

 **And well, their modern-day decendents are absolutely no exception**

-Bongs and pipes are one of the most effective and convienient ways to smoke tabacco and dry herb.
+This is for good reason - Bongs and pipes are one of the most effective and convienient ways to smoke tabacco and dry herb.

- Which is why the bong market is so massive right now - nowadays you're just one Google search away from sifting through bongs and water pipes from all over the world.
+ Which is why the bong market is so massive, especially online.
+Nowadays you're just one Google search away from sifting through bongs and water pipes from all over the world.

  **But where does one even begin to browse?**